leotovell/Graph-Visualiser/README.md

 A Java project to visualise graphs (G = V,E).

-I eventually want to make this a graphing tool with different algorithms and so.
-(Kruskals, Dijkstras and DFS/BFS).
+I eventually want to make this a graphing tool with different algorithms and such. for example: Kruskals, Dijkstras and DFS/BFS.